-There are transactions and agreements other than grants, cooperative agreements, and procurement contracts under which DOC can enter into a relationship with outside entities.
-The Grants Officer, OGC (FALD, Contract Law, and GLD), and OAM can offer advice and assistance with respect to the appropriate instrument to be used in a specific set of circumstances.
-Some of these agreements are referred to as Memoranda of Understanding (MOUs).
+There are other types of agreements under which DOC can enter into a relationship with outside entities.
+The Grants Officer, OGC (FALD, Contract Law, and GLD), and OAM can offer advice and assistance with respect to the appropriate type of agreement to be used in a specific set of circumstances.
+A Memorandum of Understanding (MOU) is an example of a type of agreement.
 Programs should not engage in MOU discussions or enter into MOUs if financial assistance is anticipated for an activity or program; instead, in most cases a competition should be planned.
 The MOU format is not appropriate as a substitute for procurement contracts or financial assistance awards and is not to be used as a sole source or noncompetitive justification for awarding procurement contracts or financial assistance.
 The cognizant Grants Officer, OGC (FALD and GLD), and OAM should be contacted in situations involving an agreement pursuant to the Economy Act (31 U.S.C. § 1535) or other funds transfer authority that results in the award of financial assistance.
 In addition, questions about specific types of agreements may be referred to the OGC and OAM.
 Additional guidance on other types of agreements may be found in the "Final U.S. Department of Commerce Agreements Handbook" (November 2011).
 Examples of other types of agreements include, but are not limited to, the following:

-- 1. Cooperative Research and Development Agreement (CRADA).
+1. Cooperative Research and Development Agreement (CRADA).
 The Technology Transfer Act of 1986, as amended (15 U.S.C. § 3710a) authorizes legal instruments that provide for cooperative research, licensing of patents obtained under a CRADA, and the transfer of technology from DOC to another party or from another party to DOC.
 However, CRADA does not authorize the contribution of financial assistance funding to a non-Federal party.
-An operating unit's Technology Transfer Office or the Office of the Chief Counsel for NIST should be consulted to determine if a CRADA is the appropriate instrument in a given situation. - 2.
-Economy Act Agreement.
+An operating unit's Technology Transfer Office or the Office of the Chief Counsel for NIST should be consulted to determine if a CRADA is the appropriate instrument in a given situation.

+2. Economy Act Agreement.
 The Economy Act, 31 U.S.C. § 1535, authorizes agencies to place orders with other Federal agencies for goods or services and to pay the actual or estimated costs of the goods or services, when certain conditions are met.
 The OGC's GLD provides legal advice on agreements pursuant to the Economy Act.
 For Economy Act transactions that may involve the transfer of funds for the subsequent financial assistance award, the cognizant Grants Officer and OGC (FALD and GLD) should be contacted prior to approval of the agreement.